CIRTL Program Director

 Dr. Colleen McLinn

-Colleen McLinn directs Cornell University's Center for the Integration of Research, Teaching, and Learning (CU-CIRTL), a Graduate School initiative involving close collaboration with the Center for Teaching Innovation.
-As CU-CIRTL Program Director, she prepares graduate students and postdocs for successful academic careers through development of teaching, researching mentorship and other key skills.
-She coordinates Cornell's participation in the CIRTL Network, a group of 42 research universities collaboratively offering seminars and coursework on career preparation topics and three important themes for higher education: teaching as research, learning communities, and learning through diversity.
+Colleen McLinn directs Center for the Integration of Research, Teaching, and Learning (CIRTL at Cornell) programs, a Cornell University Graduate School initiative involving collaboration with the Center for Teaching Innovation and other units serving graduate students and postdocs.
+As CIRTL Program Director, she prepares graduate students and postdocs for successful academic careers through development of teaching, researching mentorship and other key skills.
+She coordinates Cornell's participation in the CIRTL Network, a group of 40 research universities collaboratively offering workshops and courses on academic career preparation topics and three important themes for higher education: teaching as research, learning communities, and learning through diversity.

 Colleen's interests include helping graduate students and postdocs gain experience with strategies for innovative and evidence-based teaching and mentoring, and contributing to projects that diversify the professoriate.
-Dr. McLinn received a Ph.D. in Ecology, Evolution, and Behavior from University of Minnesota and previously was an extension associate at the Cornell Lab of Ornithology, where she developed online and print curriculum materials and played a leadership role in grant-funded science education efforts.
-In her spare time, she serves on the Advisory Board for the Cayuga Lake Floating Classroom, a project partner of the Center for Transformative Action.
+She serves on and currently chairs the Cross-Network Operations Group, which is responsible for all CIRTL Network programming aimed at graduate students and postdocs.
+She teaches classes and workshops for the CIRTL Network and Cornell University audiences, including ALS 6014: Theater Techniques for Advancing Teaching and Public Speaking.
+She is also a co-principal investigator on a National Science Foundation Alliances for Graduate Education and the Professoriate grant project (Award No. 1647094).
+Dr. McLinn received a Ph.D. in Ecology, Evolution, and Behavior from University of Minnesota and previously served as an extension associate at the Cornell Lab of Ornithology, where she developed online and print curriculum materials and played a leadership role in grant-funded science education efforts.